-2nd and 3rd High School Cybersecurity Academy Implementation
+2nd High School Cybersecurity Academy Implementation

 It is predicted that by 2022, there will be a shortage of almost 2 million cybersecurity professionals to fill workplace positions.
 Expanding the cybersecurity workforce pipeline is crucial for national security and the regional economy.
-Northwest Florida Economic Development Alliance's "Live
+Northwest Florida Economic Development Alliance's "Live Coastal.

-Coastal.
 Work Cyber."
 Cybersecurity Strategic Plan Report (2017) identifies "Build a thriving cybersecurity workforce" as its #1 goal.
 To assist with increasing a cyber-skilled workforce, Escambia School District established a Cybersecurity Career Academy at Pine Forest High School (PFHS) beginning in the 2014-15 school year.
 Students in the PFHS Cybersecurity Academy are learning vital skills needed to be prepared and ready for postsecondary cyber security programs and/or employment in the cyber security industry.
 Escambia School District has invested heavily in equipment, the classroom environment, teacher training, and in support of co-curricular activities including CyberPatriot-the National Youth Cyber Education Program; and CyberThon, the Armed Forces Communications and Electronics Association (AFCEA) Cybersecurity Workforce Development Program--a collaborative immersive cyber threat simulation held each year for Escambia and Santa Rosa County students.

-The PFHS Cybersecurity Academy enrollment is strong (81 students currently enrolled in fouryear course sequence), and adding an additional Cybersecurity Academy at another Escambia County School District high school will double high school cyber career pathway student enrollment and enhance articulation to the multiple postsecondary cybersecurity training opportunities at George Stone Technical Center, Pensacola State College, and the University of West Florida.
+The PFHS Cybersecurity Academy enrollment is strong (81 students currently enrolled in fouryear course sequence), and adding an additional Cybersecurity Academy at another Escambia County School District high school will double high school cyber career pathway student enrollment and enhance articulation to the multiple postsecondary cybersecurity training opportunities at George Stone Technical College, Pensacola State College, and the University of West Florida.
 Each of these postsecondary institutions are making significant strides in developing cybersecurity educational and training programs that meet the needs of current and prospective employers.

-Key activities in creating a 2nd and 3rd high school cybersecurity academy in Escambia County Schools include the following:
+Key activities in creating a 2nd high school cybersecurity academy in Escambia County Schools include the following:

 - 1. Identify high school to house 2nd district cybersecurity academy. - 2.
 Identify and transform classroom into "immersive" environment with the look and feel of an Security Operations Center (SOC and operational cybersecurity workplace. - 3.
-Equip classroom with connected classroom broadcasting and receiving technology to connect the 2nd and 3rd cybersecurity academy to PFHS's Cybersecurity Academy, Bellview Middle School's Cyber/IT Academy, and other sites equipped with connected classroom broadcasting and receiving technology throughout Northwest Florida.
+Equip classroom with connected classroom broadcasting and receiving technology to connect the 2nd cybersecurity academy to PFHS's Cybersecurity Academy, Bellview Middle School's Cyber/IT Academy, and other sites equipped with connected classroom broadcasting and receiving technology throughout Northwest Florida.
 This will allow collaboration with businesses for foundational training and with other cybersecurity students. - 4.
-Work with national industry partners to develop a career and technical curricular plan for implementing the four-year education plan. - 5.
+Work with national industry partners to develop a career and technical curricular plan for implementing the four-year cybersecurity education plan. - 5.
 Enhance teacher professional development to train teachers to prepare students for relevant industry certifications. - 6.
-Enroll 2nd Cybersecurity Academy students beginning in the 2019-20 school year and 3rd Cybersecurity Academy students beginning the 2020-21 school year. - 7.
-Prepare students for cybersecurity industry certification attainments beginning in the 2019-20 school year (for new academy). - 8.
-Develop and provide subsidized cooperative education experience for 12th-grade students, connecting students to potential employers, for Cybersecurity Academies beginning in the 2018-19 school year.
+Enroll 2nd Cybersecurity Academy students beginning in the 2020-21 school year. - 7.
+Prepare students for cybersecurity industry certification attainments beginning in the 2020-21 school year (for new academy).